${\it Ab\ initio}$ thermodynamic properties of certain compounds in Nd-Fe-B system: Acknowledgements

 \section{Acknowledgements}

-Authors are grateful to Prof. Marian Reiffers of the Faculty of Humanities and Natural Sciences, Presov University, Presov, Slovakia, for fulfilling our request for the measurement results of the specific heat of NdB$_6$ in one of his past works.
+Authors are grateful to Prof. Marian Reiffers of the Faculty of Humanities and Natural Sciences, Presov University, Presov, Slovakia, for fulfilling our request for the measurement results of the heat capacity of NdB$_6$ in one of his previous works.
+The computation in this work has been performed using the facilities of the Research Center for Advanced Computing Infrastructure (RCACI) at JAIST.
 A.T.H. is grateful for financial supports from MEXT-KAKENHI (JP16K21724).
 R.M. is grateful for financial supports from MEXT-KAKENHI (17H05478 and 16KK0097), from FLAGSHIP2020 (project nos. hp180206 and hp180175 at K-computer), from Toyota Motor Corporation, from I-O DATA Foundation, and from the Air Force Office of Scientific Research (AFOSR-AOARD/FA2386-17-1-4049).
-K.H. is grateful for financial supports from FLAGSHIP2020 (project nos. hp180206 and hp180175 at K-computer), KAKENHI grant (17K17762), a Grant-in-Aid for Scientific Research on Innovative Areas (16H06439), PRESTO (JPMJPR16NA) and the ``Materials research by Information Integration Initiative" (MI$^2$I) project of the Support Program for Starting Up Innovation Hub from Japan Science and Technology Agency (JST).
+K.H. is grateful for financial supports from a Grant-in-Aid for Scientific Research on Innovative Areas (16H06439 and 19H05169), PRESTO (JPMJPR16NA) and the ``Materials research by Information Integration Initiative" (MI$^2$I) project of the Support Program for Starting Up Innovation Hub from Japan Science and Technology Agency (JST).